railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 Before you can use any chart of accounts for anything you need to specify a Fiscal Year.
 This defines the different time periods available for accounting transactions.
 An initial Fiscal Year was created during the database setup so you don't need to do any more on this.
+You can also create Fiscal year manually from :menuselection:`Financial Management --> Configuration --> Financial Accounting --> Periods --> Fiscal Years`

 Click :menuselection:`Financial Management --> Charts --> Charts of Accounts` and then click :guilabel:`Open Charts` to open a new